claudebaxter/toy-problems/README.md

 #toy-problems

-This repository contains two .js files that are used to demonstrate what a "toy problem" is and provides an example solution to said problem.
+This repository contains two .js files that are used to demonstrate a "toy problem" and an example solution to said problem.

 First, review the notes and code in toyProblem.js to understand the "test question."